EQT Corporation (EQT) has great growth outlook for 2020

 EQT Corporation (NYSE:EQT) trade information

-Despite being -2.58% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 13 when the EQT stock price touched $15.64- or saw a rise of 5.95%.
-Year-to-date, EQT Corporation shares have moved 34.95%, while the 5-day performance has seen it change 0.14%.
-Over the past 30 days, the shares of EQT Corporation (NYSE:EQT) have changed -0.34%.
+Sporting 2.52% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Oct 15 when the EQT stock price touched $15.36- or saw a rise of 2.18%.
+Year-to-date, EQT Corporation shares have moved 37.89%, while the 5-day performance has seen it change -1.44%.
+Over the past 30 days, the shares of EQT Corporation (NYSE:EQT) have changed -0.73%.
 Short interest in the company has seen 15.57 Million shares shorted with days to cover at 3.76.

 EQT Corporation (EQT) estimates and forecasts

 Figures show that EQT Corporation shares have underperformed across the wider relevant industry.
-The company’s shares have lost -5.46% over the past 6 months, with this year growth rate of -127.71%, compared to -41.2% for the industry.
+The company’s shares have gained +5.47% over the past 6 months, with this year growth rate of -127.71%, compared to -41.4% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
 Growth estimates for the current quarter are -300% and 100% for the next quarter.
 Revenue growth from the last financial year stood is estimated to be -13.5%.

 8 analysts offering their estimates for the company have set an average revenue estimate of $844.65 Million for the current quarter.
 8 have an estimated revenue figure of $933.15 Million for the next quarter concluding in December 01, 2020.
 Year-ago sales stood $941.67 Million and $947.2 Million respectively for this quarter and the next, and analysts expect sales will grow by -10.3% for the current quarter and -1.5% for the next.